What Does Sewer Line Replacement Actually Cost?

 Trenchless Pipe Lining (CIPP)

 Cured-in-place pipe lining inserts a resin-saturated liner into the existing pipe and cures it in place, creating a new pipe within the old one.
 No major digging required.
-Costs run $80 to $250 per linear foot, with most jobs totaling $6,000 to $12,000.
+In 2026, CIPP lining typically runs $80 to $250 per linear foot, with most residential jobs totaling $4,000 to $12,000.
 It slightly reduces the pipe's interior diameter but is otherwise highly effective for cracked or leaking pipes that are still structurally intact.

 Best for: Minor-to-moderate cracking, leaks, or corrosion in pipes that haven't collapsed.